isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 * **Publish To** - To publish assets only to a specific server, choose a server type.

-* **Publish** - By default, Dynamic Media Classic publishes only assets that are new and have not been published before (the New Since Last Publish option).
+* **Publish** - By default, Adobe Dynamic Media Classic publishes only assets that are new and have not been published before (the New Since Last Publish option).
 However, you can click **[!UICONTROL Full Publish]** to also publish assets that have been updated or changed since they were last published.
 Select **[!UICONTROL Full w/ Search Data]** if you are publishing an eCatalog and you want readers to be able to search it by keyword.

 * **Run Job As** - Choose a user name from the list.
 You can sort jobs by user name on the Jobs page.
 By choosing a name, you associate a publish job with a user.